gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 I create a folder to contain all the dependences I need to fiddle with, and initialised a conda environment in it.
 All the SAM-Audio related dependencies will sit here.

-pip by default will complain and fail if you try to install anything without a virtualenv.
-That is a good idea in general, but pip doesn't understand that conda _is_ a virtualenv and complains when it shouldn't.
-Another nice functionality of conda is that you can set env vars once and they become part of the virtual env next time you activate it.

 ```bash
 ❯ mkdir sam-audio-playground